"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and the other begins?"

 "Really?
 My husband was always done a long time before that.
 Isn't that normal?"

 They both began to laugh.
-April rolled on top of him, kissing him, and said "I bet you can do more."
+April rolled on top of him and said "I bet you can do more."